dad-of-code/Openai-Client-PHP/README.md

-# Tectalic OpenAI REST API Client
+# OpenAI REST API Client

 > **This package is no longer supported or maintained.**